Small Villagein TuscanyLegoli, a picturesque Tuscan village, enchants with its stone houses, vineyards, and traditional culinary delights.

 Two Hidden Trails

 Legoli is a true paradise for nature enthusiasts, with two hidden trails among the beautiful surrounding hills.
+Here, you can have an authentic experience of immersing yourself in the pristine beauty of nature.

 3.